Political economy

-Political economy originated within 16th century western moral philosophy, with theoretical works exploring the administration of states' wealth – political referring to polity, and economy derived from Greek οἰκονομία "household management".
-The earliest works of political economy are usually attributed to the British scholars Adam Smith, Thomas Malthus, and David Ricardo, although they were preceded by the work of the French physiocrats, such as François Quesnay, Richard Cantillon and Anne-Robert-Jacques Turgot.
-Varied thinkers Adam Smith, John Stuart Mill, and Karl Marx saw economics and politics as inseparable.
+The field originated within the 16th-century Western moral philosophy, with theoretical works exploring the administration of states' wealth.
+The earliest works of political economy are usually attributed to the British scholars Adam Smith, Thomas Malthus, and David Ricardo, although the work of the French physiocrats preceded them.
+Various thinkers, from John Stuart Mill to Karl Marx, saw economics and politics as inseparable.